VoltDB/voltdb/tests/test_apps/ycsb/README.md

-# Voltdb Binding for YCSB
+# VoltDB Binding for YCSB

 This section describes how to run YCSB (Yahoo Cloud Serving Benchmark) on VoltDB.